slacy/openmusictheory.github.io/scales.md

 ### The major scale ###

-A major scale consists of eight whole (W) and half (H) steps in the following succession: W-W-H-W-W-W-H.
+A major scale, a sound with which you are undoubtedly familiar, consists of eight whole (W) and half (H) steps in the following succession: W-W-H-W-W-W-H. The first pitch of the scale, called the *tonic*, is the pitch upon which the rest of the scale is based.
+When the scale ascends, the tonic heard an octave higher at the end.

 ![The major scale][majorscale]